-We now make hidden web data present in HTML tables completely accessible by a standard query system.
-In addition, it also semantically annotates the data with respect to the generated OWL ontology, so that the data becomes machine-understandable and automatically manipulatable by by computer agents.
+As a result of TIPS++ processing, which includes table understanding, ontology generation, and semantic annotation, we make hidden web data present in HTML tables completely accessible by a standard query system.
+In addition, TISP++ also semantically annotates the data with respect to the generated OWL ontology, so that the data becomes machine-understandable and automatically manipulatable by by computer agents.